TikaaVo/Ensemble-weights/README.md

 individual model selected on the validation set.
 "Simple Average" is uniform equal-weight blending, included as a baseline.

-For more detailed benchmark numbers, see the [documentation](https://TikaaVo.github.io/despy/).
+For a more detailed benchmark breakdown, see the [documentation](https://TikaaVo.github.io/despy/).
+To see the full results, see `results.txt` in the `tests` folder.

 Pool: KNN, Decision Tree, SVR, Ridge, Bayesian Ridge.